dgrossmann144/rm-mod-database/README.md

 ![More Saves](assets/more_saves.png)

 Adds 43 additional save slots.
+There's also a plugin (More Saves: Arch Plugin) that shows the Archipelago slot name and port number.

+# Preserve Window

+When the game is opened, the window will be in the same spot as when it was closed.
+You must load a save for the window position to be saved.

 # Puntable